rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 In the evening we had again lots of fun, this time visiting a sisha bar / hookah lounge where there was some live music.
 In the mean time I found out, that the hackerspace which is mentioned in the HackerspaceWiki probably doesn't exist.
-So during the evening I talked with Czesiek and his friends about founding one in Sarajevo.
+So during the evening I talked with czesiek and his friends about founding one in Sarajevo.

-The next day I slept in and then met with Czesiek for lunch and then proceeded to visit his workplace in Sarajevo.
+The next day I slept in and then met with czesiek for lunch and then proceeded to visit his workplace in Sarajevo.
 He works for the `Organized Crime and Corruption Reporting Project`_ (OCCRP), which does a great job supporting investigative journalism all over the world.

 .. figure:: /images/tour_de_hackerspace/sarajevo/sarajevo_occrp_office.jpg
     :target: /images/tour_de_hackerspace/sarajevo/sarajevo_occrp_office.jpg
-    :alt: Door to Czesiek's office in the OCCRP place
+    :alt: Door to czesiek's office in the OCCRP place
     :align: center
     :width: 80%
     :figwidth: 80%

-    Door to Czesiek's office in the OCCRP place
+    Door to czesiek's office in the OCCRP place

 Since I wanted to avoid taking pictures of any sensitive material I just took a picture of the door to the office ;)

-Czesiek self described his work as follows:
+czesiek self described his work as follows:

     I'm a hacker at OCCRP, I'm in charge of developing editorial pipeline (newsroom software geared towards investigative journalist teams; we plan